MIT Logo

 Q: Are there any qualifications for my dog to join?

-A: No, but your dog should be trained to socialize with dogs and people.
+A: Your dog should be trained to socialize with dogs and people!
 Your dogs behavior is your responsibility and you should have him or her under control at all times.
+Additionally, under restrictions from MIT the following breeds are restricted: Pit Bulls, Rottweilers, Doberman Pinschers, Bullmastiffs, Chow Chows, Wolf Hybrids, Akitas, and German Sheppard.

 Q: I want to attend puppy labs.
 Are the dogs trained therapy dogs?